research-iceberg/research-iceberg.github.io/papers/MiMA_mixed_layer.md

 Note that the default setup for MiMAv1 is constant mixed layer depth.
 This is to make it as simple as possible, not to make  it as realistic as possible.
 This will be amended for version 2.0 of MiMA.

 # Acknowledgments

+The author acknowledges the support by the ARC Centre of Excellence for Climate Extremes under grant CE170100023 and ARC grant FL150100035.
+ERA-Interim data obtained from http://apps.ecmwf.int/datasets/data/interim_full_daily/ on 16/07/2015.
+It was converted to netcdf and made available to the author by ARCCSS ARC Centre of Excellence for Climate System Science www.climatescience.org.au.

 *Journal of Unpublished Research, Volume 1, Paper 1, August 2019*